Thule culture chronology

 Thule culture subsistence

 Almost all terrestrial and marine animal species were subject to hunting.
 Sealing played a major role for local communities on an individual level, while whaling and caribou hunting took place as communal activities involving strategic co-operation.
 Fishing was an important supplement to subsistence and increased in South Greenland.
 The hunting of wintering birds on the ice-free waters of Southwest Greenland increased during the climate cooling period of the 17th and 18th century.
 Polar bears were hunted in northernmost West Greenland and on the east coast.
 Subsistence depended strongly on stores and meat caches to secure the communities from famine in late winter.
 Otherwise, former hunting grounds were left and new settlements established elsewhere.
 The depopulation of East Greenland in the 19th century was due to failure of subsistence economy.

 Exchange and trade of Thule culture

-External and internal contacts have always been part of the exchange economy of the Thule culture Eskimos.
+External and internal contacts have always been part of the exchange economy of the Thule culture Inuit.
 The 13th century High Arctic pioneers seem to have had contacts with the Dorset people from whom they learned about the Cape York meteorites.
-Later contact with the Norse population supposedly occurred, but we have no evidence of bartering items, except for exotic objects found archaeologically in Eskimo contexts.
-From the 17th century written sources mention Eskimo trading expeditions along the European whaling grounds on the west coast of Greenland as well as intra-group exchange among Eskimos offering special items.
+Later contact with the Norse population supposedly occurred, but we have no evidence of bartering items, except for exotic objects found archaeologically in Inuit contexts.
+From the 17th century written sources mention Inuit trading expeditions along the European whaling grounds on the west coast of Greenland as well as intra-group exchange among Inuit offering special items.
 These included soapstone, caribou skin, baleen and driftwood.
 Inter-group marriage is known to have taken place, to secure kinship-based trading relationships.